pluskid/Mocha.jl/docs/user-guide/regularizer.rst

    .. note::

-      Caffe, only :math:`\lambda W` is added as a weight decay in back propagation, which is equivalent to having a L2 regularizer with coefficient :math:`0.5\lambda`.
+      In Caffe, only :math:`\lambda W` is added as a weight decay in back propagation, which is equivalent to having a L2 regularizer with coefficient :math:`0.5\lambda`.